 With the astonishing rise of autoimmune diseases, we need effective treatment strategies.
-Studies on LDN are still limited however we can use this information along with what is being seen clinically.
-LDN is not going to be supported by the pharmaceuticals so this is part of why we aren’t seeing more research.
-Treatments that don’t make big pharma lots of money are unlikely to be given much attention by the conventional system.
+Studies on low dose naltrexone (LDN) are encouraging.
+We can use this information along with what is being seen clinically or anecdotally.
+Treatments that are safe but don’t bring in lots of money are unlikely to be given much attention by the conventional system.
 Research dollars will also be limited.

 The studies that do exist include treatment on cancer, multiple sclerosis, Crohn’s disease, fibromyalgia, and autism.
 For patients with Crohn’s the rate of remission was 70% with complete healing of the gastrointestinal mucosa without any side effects.
 If you know anyone with Crohn’s disease you’ll understand how debilitating the disease can be and conventional treatments are often ineffective so this is very encouraging.

 Hashimoto’s, Infertility & Arthritis